william-hood/Hoodland-Open-Source-Projects/README.md

 - There is also a partial start on a set of Koarse Grind tests for my "extreme legacy" projects which also serves as an example.
 - If you're really ambitious you could even look at the old C# version.

+***Known Issues***
+- Currently tests are only found and run in the default package.
+(Meaning do not declare a package at the top of the file.)
+- TestFactories (for "manufactured tests") are not being found.
+That feature will not be usable until I can resolve it.
+- The "Descriptions" module was mechanically translated from the old Java version, and needs to be properly "Kotlin-ized".
+Expect major churn there until this bullet point goes away.
+- Running Koarse Grind as a compiled JAR file duplicates each test it finds.
+Use it from soruce code for now.

 ## Long Version